Billi7676/abs_multi_mn_install_v2/README.md

 Also note that the script will display at the end which ip is associated with which private key.
 You will need this info to set up masternode.conf file corectly.

-After your node is synced with the network, switch to you control wallet and start your masternodes.
+After your node is synced with the network, switch to your control wallet and start your masternodes.
 Open masternode tab, select each alias you just created from the masternode list and click the Start alias button.
 You should get a "Successfuly started MNx" prompt.

-Now you need to wait another 20 minutes and the status of your masternode should be Enabled.
+Now you need to wait another 20 minutes and the status of your masternodes should be Enabled.

-To check if the masternode started succesfully type next command on your vps:
+To check if a masternode was started succesfully type next command on your vps:

 	absolute-cli -datadir=/root/.absolutecore1 masternode status